-Note: See procedure PR 004 for information on training and qualification of ARAC Evaluators.
+Note: See procedure PR 004 for selection, training, qualification and monitoring the performance of ARAC Peer Evaluators.

-- 1.1.1 In appointing team leaders for a specific evaluation, the MLAC Chairperson should not appoint the same team leader for two successive evaluations of the same accreditation body.
-The team leader appointed for an evaluation should not be from the same AB as the team leader from the previous evaluation. - 1.2 The team leader shall have ultimate responsibilities for all phases of evaluation and is delegated authority by the MLA Group to make final decisions regarding the conduct of evaluation. - 1.3 The team leader shall normally, in addition to the responsibility for managing the evaluation and preparing the evaluation report, mentor any trainee evaluator assigned to the evaluation team.
+- 1.1.1 In appointing team leaders for a specific evaluation, the MLAC Chairperson should not appoint the same team leader for two successive evaluations of the same accreditation body, and the newly appointed team leader shall not be from the same AB of the previous team leader. - 1.2 The team leader shall have ultimate responsibilities for all phases of evaluation, and shall have the delegation of authority by the MLA Group to make final decisions regarding the conduct of evaluation. - 1.3 The team leader shall normally, in addition to the responsibility for managing the evaluation and preparing the evaluation report, mentor any trainee evaluator assigned to the evaluation team.
 Mentoring trainee evaluators includes, allocating him/her such task as he/she is capable of performing, supervising and providing a report to the MLA Secretary about the performance of the trainee evaluator.